• Skip to primary navigation

 • Sharp knife: Last but not least, you'll need a sharp knife to cut the fudge into squares or slices once it's set.

-overhead shot of 3-ingredient squares
+overhead shot of 3-ingredient fudge squares

-How to make 3-ingredient Biscoff fudge with white chocolate
+How to make 3-ingredient Biscoff fudge

 Step 1: Line an 8-inch square tin with baking paper and set aside.
 I recommend doing this before you start melting the chocolate to save fiddling around later.